chalbert/Backbone-Elements/README.md

 ##Event handling

-Event handling convention based, based on the elements.
-Remember the traditional event hash?
+Convention based event handling, based on the elements.
+Remember the traditional Backbone event hash?

     // Traditional Backbone event hash
     events: {
-      'blur a': 'onBlur',
+      'blur a.awesome-link': 'onBlur',
-      'click a': 'onClick',
+      'click a.awesome-link': 'onClick',
-      'mouseover a': 'onOver'
+      'mouseover a.awesome-link': 'onOver'
     }

 Now events are consolidaded by element, and the selectors are abstracted.

     // New event hash
     events: {
       link: 'blur click mouseover'
     }

-Which will using the convention *elementsName_event*.
+Which will be using the convention *elementName_event*.

     link_blur: function(){},
     link_click: function(){},